The LeadersIn Maritime Law

+Derrick workers, often referred to as "derrick hands" or "derrickmen," play a crucial role in drilling operations, especially in the oil and gas industry.
 Derrick workers typically rig the equipment and operate the pumps.
 Some are commissioned to repair pumps and others do maintenance on mud tanks.
 Others are responsible for inspecting the machinery to discover flaws.
 If any flaws are discovered, they should communicate to the maintenance crew so that the defects can be fixed.
 Some employees are hired to keep the derricks clean so that they can operate at maximum capacity.
 Others with more responsibility will have the job of supervising other workers.

 If something goes wrong while performing derrick operations, the supervisor may face some of the responsibility.
 Most derrick workers must only have a high school education and will likely be required to participate in some on-the-job training.
 Those who work in more specialized fields in the industry will likely need to go through training or certification programs to gain employment.
 It is important for employers to make sure that only those employees with the proper training perform specialized tasks.

 Those who work with derricks in the offshore industry may be entitled to benefits under the Jones Act, provided they meet the requirements of the seaman status test.
-Those who do not meet the qualifications of the Jones Act will likely qualify for other types of benefits listed out in admiralty law.
+Those who do not meet the qualifications of the Jones Act will likely qualify for other types of benefits listed in admiralty law.
 For example, the Longshore and Harbor Workers Compensation Act provides benefits to offshore workers and those in adjoining capacities who are injured on the job.
 An "adjoining capacity" can be something like working in a shipyard, loading and unloading cargo from vessels.
-To learn about what rights and benefits you might be entitled to as a derrick worker or a worker in a related occupation, contact Arnold & Itkin today.
-We are available to take inquiries and can advise you of your rights!

 • Please enter your first name.